 Accelerated Movement to the Cloud

 Migrating to the cloud is not a new phenominum.
-But during 2020 and 2021, organizations in the early stages of moving to the public cloud accelerated their move.
-Even companies who thought they could postpone this maneuver soon realized they must take action immediately.
+But during 2020 and 2021, organisations in the early stages of moving to the public cloud accelerated their move.
+Even companies who thought they could postpone this manoeuvre soon realised they must take action immediately.

 Gartner forecasts that in the aftermath of the COVID-19 crisis, the worldwide end-user spending on public cloud services will grow 18.4 percent in 2021 to total $304.9 billion.This migration to the cloud means DevOps will only continue to grow in importance, so we had better be prepared.

 The pandemic forced organisations worldwide to shift everyone to remote work.
 Employees had to perform as many business activities as possible remotely.
 Most organisations weren’t ready for this change.